alexbarten/devguides/how_to_setup_a_python_project.md

 ```

 Git will create the folder, and it will create a .git folder within the main folder, which will hold the Git configs and history.

+Open VSCode, and type *control k* *control o*, or select 'File/Open Folder...'.
+A folder selection window will pop up.
+Navigate to the folder you just created and select this folder.
+Any file in the folder will now be displayed in the file view column (open that view by pressing *control shift e*).

+To enable VSCode to store Git repository specific settings, it needs to create a *workspace*.
+By default it will use the current project folder (which you just selected).
+Select 'File/Save Workspace As...' and save the workspace configuration in the Git repository folder.

 ## Set VSCode as default .gitconfig editor